-It is important to choose the size of your sofa carefully.
-Sofas look better when they are proportional to the room in which they are placed.
+It is important to choose the size of carefully.
+Those look better when they are proportional to the room in which they are placed.
 You may be tempted to go for the bigger sofa in the showroom but is it a good match for your room?
 To stay on the safe side as far as matters proportion and sizing are concerned, always ensure that there is enough room to walk around the sofa once you've placed it in the room.
 If one has to squeeze sideways past the sofa, it probably is too big for the room.
-Consider also other furniture you'll use alongside the sofa, such as coffee tables, bookcases, and entertainment units.
-These too will determine how big your sofa can be, as they also enquire a good share of the space in the room.
+Consider also other furniture you'll use alongside, such as coffee tables, bookcases, and entertainment units.
+These too will determine how big your couch can be, as they also enquire a good share of the space in the room.

-The design and shape of your sofa boils down to your preferences.
-Sofa designers have outdone themselves in creating eye catching pieces that are irresistible for the modern day home maker.
+The design and shape boils down to your preferences.
+Designers have outdone themselves in creating eye catching pieces that are irresistible for the modern day home maker.
 Some come in straight lines, some in curvy shapes and others in a combination of both styles.
 The options of design and shape are limitless.
-London sofa retailers also provide a wide selection of sofa materials, with fabric, leather, pleater/faux leather, rattan, wood, and metal being the most common.
+London based retailers also provide a wide selection of materials, with fabric, leather, pleater/faux leather, rattan, wood, and metal being the most common.
 The last four are mostly used to make outdoor sofas, but can also be used indoors.
 Heavy cushioning is added to make them more comfortable and provide soft back support.